maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 506–509 — The Ryan and Monica problem, in code
     - Page 510 — We need the makeWithdrawal() method to run as one atomic thing.
     - Page 512 — The dreaded “Lost Update” problem
+    - Page 514–515 — Make the increment() method atomic.
+Synchronize it!

 ![Chapter 15](images/chapter-15.png)